 Best of East South Africa Birding Tour

-This Nature Travel Birding tour offers an extraordinary birding experience in of the most exciting birding destinations.
+The Best of East South Africa Birding tour offers an extraordinary birding experience in of the most exciting birding destinations.

-Next Group Tour Departure Date: To be confirmed
+Next Group Tour Departure Date: March 2023

-ITINERARY – Tanzania Birding Tour
+ITINERARY – Best of East South Africa Birding Tour

 Start of tour in Johannesburg, birding in Polokwane and Magoebaskloof